keikari/lbry-addon-test/README.md

 - comments
 - dislikes(and likes)
 - opening links to new tab may act strange(no search bar)
+- lbry urls in address bar may not work
 - general elegancy of UI
-- general feedback of most actions
+- general feedback from most actions in on add-on(some error messages and support/tip notifications exist)

 Known issues: